GC-LSTM: Graph Convolution Embedded LSTM for Dynamic Link Prediction: Methodology

-In a static network, the link prediction problem generally aims to predict the unobserved or future links by the current network.
-They mainly focus on the spatial feature of the network.
+In a static network, the network link prediction problem generally aims to predict the unobserved or future links by the current network.
+Static link prediction methods mainly focus on the structural feature of the network.
 Different from static network link prediction, dynamic network link prediction also needs to learn the temporal feature of the network according to the dynamic evolution processes of previous snapshots.
-Our goal is to accomplish dynamic network link prediction by capturing the structural and evolutionary properties of the network.
+Our goal is to extract the structural feature of each snapshot network through graph convolution and learn temporal structure {{via LSTM}}.

-\begin{Link prediction}[Link Prediction in Dynamic Networks] Given a sequence of graphs with length $T$, $\{G_{t-T},\cdots,G_{t-1}\}$.
-Considering the dynamic network link prediction as a structural sequence modeling problem, it aims to learn the evolution information of the precious $T$ snapshots to predict the probability of all links at time $t$, defined as
+\begin{network link prediction} \textbf{(Network Link Prediction in Dynamic Networks)} Given a sequence of graphs with length $T$, $\{G_{t-T},\cdots,G_{t-1}\}$.
+Dynamic network link prediction is considered as a structural sequence modeling problem.
+It aims to learn the evolution information of the previous $T$ snapshots to predict the probability of all links at time $t$.
+The aim is to realize the next line edge's prediction and keep the entity unchanged. defined as

-\end{Link prediction} where $\{A_{t-T},\cdots,A_{t-1}\}$ represents the adjacency matrix of precious $T$ snapshots, $A_{t}$ represent the real adjacency matrix of the snapshot at time $t$, $\hat{A}_{t}$ represent the predictive adjacency matrix of the snapshot at time $t$.
+\end{network link prediction} where $\{A_{t-T},\cdots,A_{t-1}\}$ represents the adjacency matrices of previous $T$ snapshots, $A_{t}$ and $\hat{A}_{t}$ are the real and predicted adjacency matrices of the snapshot at time $t$, respectively.

-Fig. \ref{Fig2} is an illustration of how dynamic network evolves.
-Since the adjacency matrix $A_{t}$ is a precise reflection of how network changes over time, which is adopted as the input of our prediction model.
-In order to effectively learn the evolution model of the dynamic network, we utilize a sequence of data $\{A_{t-T},\cdots,A_{t-1}\}$ with length $T$ to predict the adjacency matrix $A_{t}$, where $P(A_{t}\mid A_{t-T},\cdots,A_{t-1})$ models the probability of links to appear conditioned on the past $T$ adjacency matrixes.
+Since the adjacency matrix $A_{t}$ is a precise reflection of how a network changes over time, which is adopted as the input of our prediction model, as shown in Fig.~\ref{Fig2}.
+We utilize a sequence of data $\{A_{t-T},\cdots,A_{t-1}\}$ with length $T$ to predict the adjacency matrix $A_{t}$, where $P(A_{t}\mid A_{t-T},\cdots,A_{t-1})$ models the probability of links to appear conditioned on the past $T$ adjacency matrices.